poshaughnessy/peter.christmas/README.md

 # MERRY CHRISTMAS FROM PETER

 For the last five years I have made a web app each Christmas, as a kind of digital Christmas 'card' for my colleagues.
 The first couple were basically CSS3 card effects with some flashy stuff added.
 The next two were WebGL, using Three.js and Goo.
-This year's is a mobile-friendly Pixi.js game called "Santa Wants Pies".
+Then 2014's was a mobile-friendly Pixi.js game called "Santa Wants Pies".
+This years is Star Wars themed!

 ### 2010 - a simple CSS3 card effect: